LLM Layer¶

 Provider responses of block are treated as uncertain, so the LLM can allow an eligible ask or leave it as an ask; it cannot block through ask-refinement.

-LLM responses include a short prompt-safe reasoning summary and a longer reasoning_long explanation for observability.
-Claude-visible prompts use the short summary; structured logs and nah test can show the longer explanation for debugging.
+Claude-visible prompts use the short summary; structured logs and nah test

 Target-specific LLM policy¶